Shopify/sewing-kit-next/packages/plugin-javascript/README.md

 The `javascript()` plugin accepts the following options:

 - `babelConfig: Partial<BabelConfig>` (default: `undefined`).
 Sets a base Babel config to use for all tools relying on Babel.
 When set, this prevents `@sewing-kit/plugin-javascript/babel-preset` from automatically being added to your Babel config.
-Some other `sewing-kit` plugins, like [`@sewing-kit/plugin-differential-serving`](TODO), use this plugin to automatically configure the level of compilation during build, so be sure you know what you’re doing if you set this option.
+Some other `sewing-kit` plugins use this plugin to automatically configure the level of compilation during build, so be sure you know what you’re doing if you set this option.

   ```ts
   import {createWebApp} from '@sewing-kit/config';